Monster Hunter Wilds

 To mount a monster, you must perform a Jump Attack on them.
 You can perform a Jump Attack by drawing your weapon while in the air.
 You can become airborne by jumping off a ledge, dismounting your Seikret while moving, or while swinging on a Wedge Beetle.

-There is a Hidden Mount Meter
+Fill the Hidden Mount Meter

 You will notice that you do not always mount on the first Jump Attack.
-This is because there is a hidden Mount Meter that must be filled up before you can mount a monster.
+This is because there is a Hidden Mount Meter that must be filled up before you can mount a monster.
 You fill this meter up by continuously performing Jump Attacks on your target.

 Attack the Monster While Mounted

-Light Knife Attack PS4 - Circle Button.png
+Light Knife Attack PS4 - Circle Button Left Click XBOX - B Button

-Strong Knife Attack PS4 - Triangle Button.png
+Strong Knife Attack PS4 - Triangle Button Right Click XBOX - Y Button

-Weapon Attack/Finisher PS4 - R1 Button.png
+Weapon Attack/Finisher PS4 - R1 Button R Button XBOX - Right Bumper.png

-Change Position/Target PS4 - Left Stick.png
+Change Position/Target PS4 - Left Stick

 While mounting a monster, you can perform a variety of attacks on them.
 Using a Light Knife Attack on monsters will perform numerous quick attacks that deal minimal damage to the monster.
 The Strong Knife Attack, on the other hand, will have you perform slow attacks that deal even more damage.